.This post will show you how to build your own DIY wooden snowflake shelf!

 .

-I tied twine around mine to hang, but you could use ribbon or use picture frame hangers to hang yours.
+I tied twine around two of the arms to hang it from, but you could use ribbon, sawtooth hangers, mounting tape, Command strips or picture frame hangers to hang yours.

 .